A formerly unsheltered resident - now living in a Quest Community - is giving back by helping other women and children escape homelessness.

 Everyone Can Help Someone.

 We are so proud of Ms. Murphy and her newly developed sense of belonging.
-She was recently offered a position at the City of Refuge where she is now working and helping other formerly homeless women and children to overcome their struggles with dignity.
+She was offered a position at the City of Refuge where she is now working and helping other formerly homeless women and children to overcome their struggles with dignity.